waiyiwong/Zero_Waste_Cooking/README.md

 - ChatGPT

 ### Projects for Inspiration
-I have drawn some inspiration from these projects https://github.com/Dee-McG/Recipe-Tutorial https://github.com/amylour/FreeFido_v2
+I have drawn some inspiration from these projects:

+https://github.com/Dee-McG/Recipe-Tutorial
+https://github.com/amylour/FreeFido_v2